oceanprotocol-archive/OEPs/7/README.md

 ### Decentralized ID's (DID)

-A DID is a unique identifier that can be resolved or de-referenced to a standard resource describing the entity (a DID Document or DDO).
+A DID is a unique identifier that can be resolved or de-referenced to a standard resource describing the entity (a DID Document).
 If we apply this to Ocean, the DID would be the unique identifier of an actor interacting in Ocean (the Actor ID of a USER).
-The DDO would be the METADATA information associated to this Actor DID that is stored off-chain on Ocean.
+The DID Document would be the METADATA information associated to this Actor DID that is stored off-chain on Ocean.

 DID schema: